timshadel/timshadel.github.io/_posts/2011-08-27-super-quick-archiving-with-mail-app-on-os-x-lion.md

 ---
 title: Super Quick Archiving with Mail.app on OS X Lion
 author: Tim
+excerpt:
-excerpt: With this tip, I can fly through my Inbox deleting and archiving as fast as possible, leaving behind only the emails that I really have to think about and extract meaning from.
+  - With this tip, I can fly through my Inbox deleting and archiving as fast as possible, leaving behind only the emails that I really have to think about and extract meaning from.<p/>
 layout: post
 permalink: /2011/08/27/super-quick-archiving-with-mail-app-on-os-x-lion/
 keyword_custom: